EnnoidMe/ENNOID-PACK/README.md

 - Sealed, isolated & robust casing
 - Integrated with ENNOID-BMS for voltages & temperatures monitoring

+Each module has a slave board mounted on top for balancing.
+External master board is required for complete system.

 Available for order:

 https://www.ennoid.me/battery/battery-pack

 12S10P modules rated at 1.5kWh, 100A continuous, 44.4V nomival: